OneZoom/OZtree-docker/README.md

 ## Running the image

-When running the generated image, you will need internet access (to provide the OneZoom image thumbnails, which are not included in the image, and to populate IUCN information: see below).
+When running the generated image, you will need internet access to populate IUCN information (see below), and also, if you have downloaded the version without embedded images, to view the OneZoom image thumbnails.
 You will also need to define the web server port to open.
 For example, to use 8080, run

 ```
-docker run -p 8080:80 --name running_onezoom onezoom/oztree
+docker run -p 8080:80 --name running_onezoom onezoom/oztree-complete
 ```

 (if running from the GUI, you can use the Optional Settings tab to map port 80 on the